visionmedia/page.js/Readme.md

    - `album` showing pagination and external links
    - `profile` simple user profiles
    - `query-string` shows how you can integrate plugins using the router
-   - `selective-binding` shows how you can bind to specific links only
    - `state` illustrates how the history state may be used to cache data
+   - `server` illustrates how to use the dispatch option to server initial content
    - `chrome` Google Chrome style administration interface

   __NOTE__: keep in mind these examples do not use jQuery or similar, so